glutanimate/pdf-glossary/docs/description.md

 *Copyright (c) 2017 [Glutanimate](https://github.com/Glutanimate)*

-This add-on was made possible with the kind support of Evan (runninreb23).
-All credit for the initial idea goes to him.
+Thanks a lot to Evan (runninreb23) for commissioning this add-on!
+All credit for the original idea goes to him.
+This add-on would not have been possible without his support.

 The deck samples in the screenshots are based on the [Brosencephalon deck](https://www.brosencephalon.com/) and used with the kind permission of Amreet Siddhu.